d3x0r/STFRPhysics/AI/Revised/HPF_recovery_of_physical_constants.md

 5. A clearer substrate-level interpretation of $z_e$, $z_u$, and $A_v$.
 6. Derivation of the internal voltage $V_{\rm int}$ from the proton closure geometry — this would close the charge derivation.

 Those are not minor bookkeeping tasks.
 They are the actual frontier left by the present paper.
 But stating them explicitly is part of the point: once the constants have been unpacked this way, the remaining unknowns are narrower, more specific, and more physically interpretable than the original presentation in which $G$, $h$, and $e$ simply appear as separate primitives.
+Read technically, the present paper is a structural audit rather than a final derivation; read philosophically, it sharpens the question of what assumptions remain irreducible once the propagation, displacement, and excitation branches are taken together.
+That broader postulate-level reading is developed in the philosophical companion.

 ---